-It had taken the former horn player of the Concertgebouw Orchestra 25 years to realize his dream of an attractive concert hall for new music.
-This was to replace the small IJsbreker with its dreadful acoustics he’d established on the Amstel river 25 years earlier.
-It was the first concert hall purely dedicated to new music and soon gained world renown, by the quality of its programmes and of the visiting musicians and composers.
+It had taken the former horn player of the Concertgebouw Orchestra a quarter century to realize his dream of an attractive concert hall for new music.
+This was to replace the small IJsbreker with its dreadful acoustics, that he had established on the Amstel river 25 years earlier.
+This was the first concert hall purely dedicated to new music and IJsbreker soon gained world renown, by the quality of its programmes, the visiting musicians and composers.

 The Muziekgebouw aan ‘t IJ was officially opened by three solemn strokes on a huge gong by Queen Beatrix in 2005, and was unofficially dubbed ‘Wolffinarium’.
 Soon after its opening however, Wolff was ousted by other parties, who considered his programming to be substandard.
 It’s one of the darker pages in the formative years of Muziekgebouw aan ’t IJ.
-It’s therefore good news that the present management has decided to honour Wolff and do justice to history.
+Therefore it is good news that the present management has decided to honour Wolff and do justice to history.

 Whether or not Jan Wolff will indeed become a ‘howling wolf’, time will tell.